 SCE - Shamoon College of Engineering, Be'er-Sheva

-Dog is the best frind for the man, but how mush the man know about is dog.DoggyBreed is an innovative app that uses machine learning to identify dog breeds from photos.
+A dog is “man’s best friend,” but how much does the person know about their dog?
+DoggyBreed is an innovative app that uses machine learning to identify dog breeds from photos.
 Users can simply upload a picture of a dog.
-Our app offers a valuable solution for individuals who want to discover their dog’s breed without the proplom of DNA test, providing a more precise result with a free app..
-Additionally, veterinarians can refer peple to DoggyBreed for easily identifying the breed of a dog, outside of the working hour.
-DoggyBreed combines convenience with accuracy, making it an useful tool for pet owners and professionals alike.
+Our app offers a valuable solution for individuals who want to discover their dog’s breed without the hassle of a DNA test, providing a precise result with a free app.
+Additionally, veterinarians can refer people to DoggyBreed to easily identify the breed of a dog outside of working hours.
+DoggyBreed combines convenience with accuracy, making it a useful tool for pet owners and professionals alike.

 Key words: machine learning, identify, easily.